daximul/dark/docs/documentation/index.md

 ## Information

-These tutorials assume that you're comfortable with Roblox and the Lua scripting language.
+Everything you will be reading here will assume that you're comfortable with Roblox and the Lua scripting language.

-The admin is just lots of code I probably stole that I use to improve my knowledge of lua.
+The admin is just lots of code I probably stole that I use to improve my knowledge of Lua.

-The script downloads itself incase HttpGet or GitHub just breaks.
+The script downloads itself in case HttpGet or GitHub breaks.

-This is a file based admin system using `import` (you will learn about it later).
+This is a file-based admin system using `import` (you will learn about it later).

 !!! note "Known Supported Executors"
 	[Synapse X](https://x.synapse.to), [Scriptware](https://script-ware.com), [KRNL](https://krnl.place)